nafe/oopsla13/README.txt

 ---+ PREREQUISITES

-You must have the GPUVerify toolchain and on your path.
+You must have the GPUVerify toolchain on your path.

 ---+ FILES